RageAgainstThePixel/OpenAI-DotNet/README.md

 To create a configuration file, create a new text file named `.openai` and containing the line:

 > [!NOTE]
-> Organization and project ids entry is optional.
+> Organization and project id entries are optional.

 ##### Json format